Start your sustainability journey by browsing through our Greenmark products and placing an order via our online store!

 Compostable packaging made from sugarcane, bamboo, wood and areca palm and PBAT can be sustainably disposed via home backyard compost or worm farms.
 Packaging made from PLA must be disposed via industrial composting facilities to be sustainably processed into organic matter or fertiliser.

 Compostable packaging cannot breakdown in landfill – or pretty much most things cannot breakdown in landfill.
-As the food packaging gets trapped underneath piles and piles and other waste, there will not be able to produce oxygen to decompose and will alternatively produce methane and other toxic gases.
+As the food packaging gets trapped underneath piles and piles of other waste, it will not be able to produce oxygen to decompose and will alternatively produce methane and other toxic gases.
 This not only goes for compostable food packaging, but all types of waste that ends up in landfill.
-That’s why we highly recommend disposing compostables via organics recycling or a composting facility.
+That’s why we highly recommend disposing compostables via home compost or a composting facility.